ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 This subsection provides a glossary of key terms related to the Transport Services architecture.
 It provides a short description of key terms that are later defined in this document.

 - Application: An entity that uses the transport layer for end-to-end delivery of data across the network {{?RFC8095}}.
-- Cached State: The state and history that the implementation keeps for each set of associated Endpoints that have been used previously.
+- Cached State: The state and history that the implementation keeps for each set of the associated Endpoints that have been used previously.
 - Candidate Path: One path that is available to an application and conforms to the Selection Properties and System Policy during racing.
 - Candidate Protocol Stack: One Protocol Stack that can be used by an application for a Connection during racing.
 - Client: The peer responsible for initiating a Connection.